rthallisey/clapper/ansible-tests/writing-validations.md

 The name of the module in the validation `my_module` must match the file name (without extension): `my_module.py`.

 The custom modules can accept parameters and do more complex reporting.
 Please refer to the guide on writing modules in the Ansible documentation.

+You can learn more at the [Ansible documentation page about writing custom modules](http://docs.ansible.com/ansible/developing_modules.html).

 Running a validation